-A build up of fluid between the lung and chest wall (pleural effusion) stops the lungs from expanding fully when you breathe in causing shortness of breath, chest aching, discomfort and heaviness.
+A build up of fluid between the lung and chest wall (pleural effusion) stops the lungs from expanding fully.
+When you breathe in it can cause shortness of breath, achy chest, discomfort and heaviness.

 Remember, these symptoms can also be due to other more common conditions.
 If you have any of them tell your doctor so that they can check them out.

 Tests for secondary lung cancer

 There are different tests you might need to diagnose secondary lung cancer.
 You may have one or more of the following: